PipelineAI/pipeline/docs/index.md

 Click [here](./home/getting_started.md) to get started.

-Also visit the [PipelineIO Support Forum](https://pipelineio.zendesk.com) for discussions, feature requests and help from the community.
+Also visit the Global, 24x7 [PipelineIO Support Forum](https://pipelineio.zendesk.com) for discussions, feature requests and help from PipelineIO and the community.

 Questions?
 Reach out to us at [contact@pipeline.io](mailto:contact@pipeline.io)